LiuChiaCheng523/gene-analysis-cli/README.md

 ### 2. External PLINK GWAS (out of scope)

-Run GWAS outside this repository, typically using PLINK logistic ('--glm allow-no-covarsor').
+Run GWAS outside this repository, typically using PLINK logistic (`--glm allow-no-covarsor`).

 Place your project's GWAS results into the `glm_logistic` and `plink_binary_files` folders, respectively: